 - 11. Add an equal volume of Buffer IRB (about 750μl) to the upper aqueous phase obtained in the previous step, mix gently, centrifuge at 14000×g for 10 minutes at 4°C, discard the supernatant (be careful not to lose DNA), gently add 1ml of 70% ethanol for washing, centrifuge and discard the supernatant twice, and air dry at room temperature for 5-10 minutes until the ethanol completely evaporates. - 12.
-Add an appropriate amount of TE or pure water (100-200μl) to each centrifuge tube to dissolve the precipitate (it can be shaken in a 37°C water bath to assist dissolution).
+Add an appropriate amount of TE or pure water (50-100μl) to each centrifuge tube to dissolve the precipitate (it can be shaken in a 37°C water bath to assist dissolution).
 It should be noted that many plasmid DNA may adhere to the sidewall of the centrifuge tube.
-Even if it is not visible, the sidewall should be thoroughly blown to dissolve and recover the plasmid DNA.

-The final precipitation can be dissolved in any small volume as needed, resulting in a high concentration of transfected plasmid DNA (up to 5-10μg/μl).
+Even if it is not visible, the sidewall should be thoroughly blown to dissolve and recover the plasmid DNA. - The final precipitate can be dissolved in any small volume as needed, resulting in a high concentration of transfected plasmid DNA (up to $3-5\mu g/\mu l$).
 If necessary, customers can also choose a larger volume for dissolution.